Veebaa/Growing-Grubs/documentation/process-documentation.md

 ### 3.3.
 Continuous Integration
 #### 1. Automated Testing:
-- Integrate automated tests into the CI/CD pipeline.
+- For further development, integration of automated tests into the CI/CD pipeline.
 - Ensure tests are run on each code commit and pull request.

 #### 2. Deployment:
-- Deploy the application to a staging environment for final testing.
+- For further development, deploying the application to a staging environment for final testing.
 - Use automated deployment scripts for production release.

 ## 4. Maintenance Procedures
 ### 4.1.
 Bug Fixes
 #### 1. Issue Tracking:
-- Track bugs and issues using an issue tracker (e.g., Jira, GitHub Issues).
+- Track bugs and issues using GitHub Issues tracker.
 - Prioritize and address critical bugs promptly.

 #### 2. Code Fixes: